hjisaac/recommender-system/README.md

 ## Introduction

-This project is designed to deliver **accurate and scalable recommendations** using collaborative filtering.
-The **ALS algorithm** powers the system, offering strong generalization and robust prediction capabilities.
+This project is designed to showcase accurate and scalable recommendations using collaborative filtering.
+Powered by the **ALS algorithm** , the system offers strong generalization capabilities.

 The codebase is crafted with a focus on **modularity** and **reusability** and **extensibility** in mind.